Summer Academy // akademie kontemporär

 Additionally, the young composers write pieces dealing with that topic, which the members of the ensemble in residence will rehearse together with the participating musicians.

-Three young performers selected by the ULYSSES Network participate in the academy in the framework of their ULYSSES Journey:
+The young performer Nicolo Neri (cello, IT) has been selected by the ULYSSES Network to participate in the academy in the framework of his ULYSSES Journey.

 In addition to a final concert at the University of Music and Theater – which due to the pandemic is also offered as a hybrid format with a (live) stream – also smaller concerts and performances in the urban context are planned throughout the project week.